El3ctr1cR/SupportTools-extension/README.md

   - `${currentDate}`: The current date.

 ### TOTP Hex and Base32 Generator
-- The extension includes a TOTP (Time-based One-Time Password) generator that provides both Hex and Base32 encoded keys.
+- A TOTP generator that provides both Hex and Base32 encoded keys.
 - This feature is particularly useful for integrating with Duo Security and IT Glue, where such keys are often required.

 ### Office URLs in Incognito Mode